-- A. This ordinance may be amended by vote of the Town Council of the Town of Freeport upon a public hearing held and a recommendation made by the Planning Board. - B. The Planning Board shall hold a public hearing prior to the adoption of any amendments to this ordinance.
+- A. This ordinance may be amended by vote of the Town Council of the Town of Freeport. - B. The Planning Board shall hold a public hearing prior to the adoption of any amendments to this ordinance.
 Notice of the public hearing shall be provided at least seven days in advance of the hearing.